jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/_addtobalanceof.md

 * The function can be accessed externally by anyone.
 * Through the [`isTerminalOf`](../modifiers/isterminalof.md) modifier, this transaction reverts if this terminal is not one of the project's terminals.
 * The function accepts ETH.
 The transaction reverts if receives ETH but the terminal's token type isn't ETH.
-* The resulting function overrides a function definition from the [`IJBPaymentTerminal`](../../../../interfaces/ijbpaymentterminal.md) interface.
 * The function doesn't return anything.

 #### Body